I am an introvert.

 I love running with music or podcasts.
 I also love using running as a moving meditation and to process what is going on in my life.

 But there are some days when I’m just not in the mood to listen to any of my usual stuff, or when I know that contemplating my own life isn’t going to be useful or productive.

 These days are perfect for group runs.
 They provide an ideal mental distraction.

-Interesting conversations, learning from others victories and lessons learned, suggestions on gear or pop culture are all things you’ll never get running by yourself.
+Interesting conversations, learning from other’s victories and lessons learned, getting suggestions on gear or pop culture must-sees are all things you’ll never get running by yourself.

 On some runs, the need for (and benefits of) distraction greatly outweigh the impact to my introvert psyche.